 The Graduate Assistance in Areas of National Need (GAANN) is a fellowship program through the U.S. Department of Education that helps institutions fund talented, doctorate-seeking students who demonstrate a need for financial assistance.
-The University of Missouri College of Engineering IMSE Department GAANN Fellowship seeks to remedy a shortage of college professors by assisting IMSE PhD students interested in careers in academia.
+The University of Missouri College of Engineering ISE Department GAANN Fellowship seeks to remedy a shortage of college professors by assisting ISE PhD students interested in careers in academia.

 About the Grants

 - Grants are renewable for up to three years, based on good academic standing.
-The IMSE Department will fund fellows for up to an additional two years as graduate teaching or research assistants.
+The ISE Department will fund fellows for up to an additional two years as graduate teaching or research assistants.